-Last week, I showed the progress I’d made on the magazine picture wall I had been planning for the wood-paneled wall over the dry sink in my dining room/sunroom.
-The 8-foot-wide by 5-foot-high space sits between two sets of French doors, one that leads into the living room and the into the kitchen.
+Last week, I showed the progress I’d made on the dining room picture wall using magazine pages.
+I had been planning this for the wood-paneled wall over the dry sink in my dining room/sunroom.
+The 8-foot-wide by 5-foot-high space sits between two sets of French doors, one that leads into the living room and the kitchen.

 The quirk is that it only can be seen from when someone is facing away from the view outdoors instead of through one of the 13 windows that overlook the yard and the woods.
 As a result, the pictures reflect light and even objects in the yard.

 Here’s how it looks from the sofa at one end of the room.

 And here’s how it looks standing just to the left of the dining table.

 Because this wall is big, but not a major focal point, a budget solution to filling it seemed appropriate.
 Because I’d culled full-page magazine photos I liked from the glossies, there was no cost for the “art.”
 I had discussed the original idea for that in my original Magazine Pages for a Picture Wall post two years ago.
 At Michaels, I found suitable 11 x 14-inch frames and mats which, due to a BOGO sale, ten frames and mats cost just under $200.
 One drawback to budget frames can be unreliable quality.
 In this case, two were defective – the hanging loops pulled out of the paper backing – and had to be returned.

 I did spend time fashioning reliable hanging wires from thin plastic filament because the frames didn’t feel sturdy enough to support the use of picture wire.
 All the loops had to be secured with reinforced packing tape but handling them all gingerly paid off.
 Another thing I didn’t anticipate was the glare.
 Inexpensive picture frames have reflective glass.
 Even with my sun-filtering shades drawn, they reflect the light and the wall was difficult to photograph.